Are you willing to do your master or bachelor thesis or research internship under my supervision? that is possible.

 - find interesting visualisations of the data for self-awareness and reflection

-6) Affective computer interfaces with EEG
+7. [DEV] Affective computer interfaces with EEG

 This topic concerns the creation of a library for Multimodal LearningHub to work with Emotiv Insight a 5 channel EEG device which is able to track Attention, Focus, Engagement, Interest, Excitement, Affinity, Relaxation and reduce Stress levels.
 The Emotiv Insight device can be borrowed from our lab equipment.

 This information could be combined with either self-reported measurements as well as with performance in quizzes or games.